-To be effective, our equality and diversity schemes must be translated into actions with specific outcomes (see Appendix 2).
+To be effective, our equality and diversity schemes must be translated into actions with specific outcomes (Appendix 3: Corporate Equality & Diversity Action Plan).
 Senior management are responsible for making sure that departmental procedures, practices and service plans deliver the required outcomes.
 All departmental procedures, practices and service plans should reflect the principals of equality of opportunity, and should include equality objectives.
 These objectives will have a clear timetable and specify who is responsible for action.